How to Fuel Your Body for Endurance Activities

-Eatright.org divides the foods you should eat for endurance training in three separate categories-carbohydrates, fats, and proteins.
+Fortunately, EatRight.org divides the foods you should eat for endurance training in three separate categories: carbohydrates, fats, and proteins.
 In this post, we’ll explore each one and the effects they have on our bodies.

-Fat is an important source of energy for extensive exercise and sport training.
+Fat is an important source of energy for extensive exercise and sports training.
 Healthy sources of fat include salmon, nuts and their oils, vegetable oils and avocados.
-You want to limit your intake of saturated fat, which comes from dairy foods like whole milk, butter and high-fat cheese and animal products, says eatright.org.

 Fats and Recovery

 Without a doubt, it’s a well-known fact that protein is the perfect way to build and repair muscles.
 It helps with fluid balance and supports immune function.
-Protein is also used as a significant fuel for endurance exercise and sport.
+Furthermore, protein is also a significant fuel for endurance exercise and sport.

 What Kind of Protein is Best?